WHenderson/rooibos/README.md

 - [x] User API
 - [x] Reorganise types into separate files
 - [x] Standardise type name order - i.e. WhatItIs_WhatItsFor (validate it will do a better job)
+- [x] Move description outside of State?
+- [x] Create timeout and abort extensions to Error
+- [x] Use new Error types
 - [ ] Rename variables to match new type names
 - [ ] Extend context to include user options
-- [ ] Move description outside of State?
 - [ ] Create steps for SCRIPT block
 - [ ] Remove description from Event
-- [x] Create timeout and abort extensions to Error
-- [x] Use new Error types
+- [ ] Filter keys in UserOptions/Context to only valid options (hide internal workings)
 - [ ] Replace note implementation with standard stepCallback? (need to determine timeouts)
 - [ ] Add context to errors
 - [ ] Add tests for abort api